 8 He said, “Lord God, how will I know that I will inherit it?”

 9 He said to him, “Bring me a heifer three years old, a female goat three years old, a ram three years old, a turtledove, and a young pigeon.”
-10 He brought him all these, and divided them in the middle, and laid each half opposite the other; but he didn’t divide the birds.
+10 He brought him all these, and divided them in the middle, and laid each half opposite the other, but he did not divide the birds.
 11 The birds of prey came down on the carcasses, and Abram drove them away.

 17 It came to pass that, when the sun went down, and it was dark, a smoking furnace and a flaming torch passed between these pieces.
 18 On that day the Lord made a covenant with Abram, saying, “I have given this land to your offspring, from the river of Egypt to the great river, the river Euphrates: 19 the land of the Kenites, the Kenizzites, the Kadmonites, 20 the Hittites, the Perizzites, the Rephaim, 21 the Amorites, the Canaanites, the Girgashites, and the Jebusites.”